-Once the lunar station orbit is reached, the rendezvous and docking phase is accomplished at the LOP-G docking port.
-Subsequently, logistic, checking, maintenance, berthing and undoking, relocation to new Cargo Module and docking and release phases are carried out in sequence.
-In such a way the mission cycle can proceed until disposal.
+Once the lunar station orbit is reached, the rendezvous and docking from deep phase is accomplished at the LOP-G docking port; in such a way the mission cycle can proceed until disposal.

 The extended disposal phase (represented in Figure 5.9 by the Roman number "III"), which includes undocking from Cargo Module, EOR to graveyard orbit and system switch-off, represents the ICV end-of-life and the irreversible mission conclusion.